 The cannabis industry is changing fast, meaning information relevant to today’s sales data, legal restrictions, and best practices may become quickly irrelevant tomorrow.
 Full-time research and development efforts are important to any industry, but the extent to which changes in the cannabis world are occurring requires a closer eye to current news and industry reports.

 Creating a cannabis business plan is slightly different from that of a traditional business or initiative.
 Aside from typical hurdles like financing, competitive research, marketing, operations, and structure of ownership, you’ll need to closely study the state-specific cannabis regulations and ensure your business won’t run afoul of limitations placed on growers by these new laws.
+We recommend you research cannabis consulting firms in your area, or contact your state’s cannabis governing agency to discuss governing laws.
 Furthermore, cannabis producers should consider the following:

 – Security and traceability